 04 of 10

-Let's say you have a rule that your dog is not allowed on the couch.
-But, you find yourself making the occasional exception and letting him up there for one reason or another.
-If you turn around and get mad at him for being on the couch, he won't understand why it's ok one moment and not the next.
+Let's say you make a rule that your dog is not allowed on the couch.
+Soon, you find yourself making the occasional exception and letting him up there for one reason or another.
+If you turn around and get mad at him for being on the couch, he won't understand why it's allowed one moment and not the next.

 05 of 10